 504 Grievance Procedure

 Springfield College (“College”) has adopted this grievance procedure to assist in facilitating resolution of complaints alleging disability discrimination in violation of Section 504 of the Rehabilitation Act of 1973 (“Section 504”).
 The College has designated Mary Simeoli, Title IX Coordinator & Access Officer, to coordinate its efforts to comply with Section 504.
-The contact information for the Coordinator is as follows: Mary Simeoli, Title IX Coordinator & Access Officer, Richard B. Flynn Campus Union, 263 Alden Street, Springfield, MA 01109-3797, Telephone: 413-748-3248, Email: firstname.lastname@example.org.
+The College’s Access Officer (“the Coordinator”) has the responsibility to: (1) prevent discrimination against students, employees, and others on the basis of disability; and (2) ensure compliance with all procedures and procedural safeguards required under Section 504/ADA.
+The contact information for the Coordinator is as follows: Mary Simeoli, Title IX Coordinator & Access Officer, Richard B. Flynn Campus Union, 263 Alden Street, Springfield, MA 01109-3797, Telephone: (413) 748-3248, Email: email@example.com.

 The College strives to provide prompt and equitable resolution of complaints alleging action prohibited by pertinent federal, state, and local disability anti-discriminatory laws.
 This Procedure applies to discrimination on the basis of disability including: disagreement with the decisions made about accommodations; physical inaccessibility of a College program or activity; disability harassment; or any other form of discrimination on the basis of a disability or perception of a disability.

-If the Coordinator or Mr. Howell, as applicable, are not successful in achieving a satisfactory resolution in a prompt period of time (that is, generally within seven calendar days), the Coordinator/Mr. Howell will inform the individual of his/her right to file a formal grievance.
+If the official is not successful in achieving a satisfactory resolution in a prompt period of time, the official will inform the parties of the aggrieved party’s right to file a formal grievance.

 Formal Grievance Procedure: